ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 - if depended-on component is not available or even not existing in the test environment (i.e. the component's implementation hasn't stared yet, but its API is well defined).

-It is clear that in such cases the developer should try to instrument the test suite with a set fake objects.
-Those come is several flavours.
+It is clear that in such cases the developer should try to instrument the test suite with a set doubles, which come is several flavours:

-Dummy
+- Dummy
-   A :dfn:`dummy object` is an object that is used when method being tested has required object of some type as a parameter, but apart of that neither test suite not code being tested care about it.
+   A :dfn:`dummy object` is an object that is used when method being tested has required object of some type as a parameter, but apart of that neither test suite nor code being tested care about it.

-Stub
+- Stub
    A :dfn:`test stub` is a piece of code that doesn't actually do anything other than declare itself and the parameters it accepts and returns something that is usually the values expected in one of the scenarios for the caller.
 This is probably the most popular double used in a test-driven development.

-Mock
+- Mock
    A :dfn:`mock object` is a piece of code, that is used to verify the correct behaviour of code that undergo tests, paying more attention on how it was called and executed inside the test suite.
 Typically it also includes the functionality of a test stub in that it must return values to the test suite, but the difference is it should also validate if actions that cannot be observed through the public API of code being tested are performed in a correct order.

 Conventions:
 ------------